 #5 Be Open to Negotiation

 Your boss may not be able to give you the exact pay raise you are asking for, so be open to negotiation and be willing to compromise.
 Consider other forms of compensation, such as additional vacation days, flexible working hours, or a performance-based bonus.
-Remember that the conversation is a negotiation, and it’s important to be open and flexible.
+Remember that the conversation is a negotiation, and being open and flexible is important.

 #6 Use Simple Language